ldesousa/hex-utils/README.md

 `cd hex-utils.git`

-It is possible to install directly from the `master` branch, but it is more advisable to use of the [tagged releases](https://github.com/ldesousa/hex-utils/releases), *e.g.*:
+It is possible to install directly from the `master` branch, but it is more advisable one of to use of the [tagged releases](https://github.com/ldesousa/hex-utils/releases), *e.g.*:

-`git checkout tags/v0.3`
+`git checkout tags/v0.4.2`

 Then install the scripts system wide: